 Awarded as per Canada Gazette of 15 June 1946 "For exemplary devotion to duty under difficult conditions.
 As Officer-in-Charge of the isolated Loran station at Whitehead, Nova Scotia, Lieutenant Mills was responsible for the operation and maintenance of highly technical equipment and the administration of a station where the maintenance of morale was of great importance.
 Her constant cheerfulness throughout her appointment at Whitehead won the admiration of those serving with her."
 Home: Winnipeg, Manitoba.
 Born in 1910.

 She gave a interview in 2000 at age 90.
 Lt.
 Mills was sent to Ottawa to learn about Loran, a new kind of location radar developed at Boston's Massachusetts Institute of Technology.
 For almost a year, Mills and two other women worked behind a curtain in an office, their work deemed too sensitive for prying eyes.
 They received electronic signals, forwarded the data to MIT and helped in basic research on waves and radar beams.
-Then she was transferred to Whitehead, N.S where she led 25 WRENS working in eight-hour shifts around the clock, monitoring radio signals from sea.
+Then she was transferred to Whitehead, N.S where she led 25 WRENS working in eight-hour shifts around the clock, monitoring the station's operation.

 One night, the radio frequency was scrambled, a likely sign that an enemy submarine was nearby.
 "We were very frightened, very anxious, Mills says.
 "We'd all been instructed that a serious problem meant we had to destroy the equipment.
 The girls in the hut had a revolver.
 For four hours, we didn't know what was going to happen."